 This story was published in September.
 Why is the woman wearing the niqab in the picture, which was later removed by YLE.
 Read the original story here.

 This was used at Finnish schools up the 1970s to teach them the alphabet.
-It reads: An n-word washes his face but it does not whiten.
+It reads: An n-word washes her face but it does not whiten.

 If we remain silent than we have only ourselves to blame.

 Raising your voice is a powerful statement.
 Don’t squander it with your fear and self-censorship.

 Finland’s struggle against racism, bigotry and social exclusion is a long one but we must start today on that journey to replace those structures that relegate us to being second-class citizens of this society.